Powerlearnproject/se-assignment-5-PlayaShawn/README.md

    - Describe the steps to download and install Visual Studio Code on Windows 11 operating system.
 Include any prerequisites that might be needed.

 2. First-time Setup:
    - After installing VS Code, what initial configurations and settings should be adjusted for an optimal coding environment?
-Mention any important settings or extensions.
+Mention any important settings or extension

 3. User Interface Overview:
    - Explain the main components of the VS Code user interface.
 Identify and describe the purpose of the Activity Bar, Side Bar, Editor Group, and Status Bar.

 4. Command Palette:
    - What is the Command Palette in VS Code, and how can it be accessed?
 Provide examples of common tasks that can be performed using the Command Palette.

 5. Extensions in VS Code:
    - Discuss the role of extensions in VS Code.
 How can users find, install, and manage extensions?
 Provide examples of essential extensions for web development.

 6. Integrated Terminal:
    - Describe how to open and use the integrated terminal in VS Code.
 What are the advantages of using the integrated terminal compared to an external terminal?

 7. File and Folder Management:
    - Explain how to create, open, and manage files and folders in VS Code.
 How can users navigate between different files and directories efficiently?

 8. Settings and Preferences:
    - Where can users find and customize settings in VS Code?
 Provide examples of how to change the theme, font size, and keybindings.